Belafon/SoftwareSystemArchitectures_Projects/quality_requirement_scenarios.md

    - The responce: 100% of already scheduled tickets are provided
    - The architecture lacks a communication channel with the Enrollments module.
 The Dispatcher for the communication with external services should be added.

 2. - Stimulus Source: Collision Controller (Automatic Scheduller Caller)
-   - Stimulus: Stimulus Source needs data about schoolrooms (artifact), buildings and mutual distances to schedule tickets.
+   - Stimulus: Stimulus Source needs data about schoolrooms, buildings and mutual distances from the Student Information System to schedule tickets.
-   - Artifact: Student Information System
+   - Artifact: Collision Controller (Automatic Scheduller Caller)
-   - Response: 100% of schoolrooms and buildings and distances between them are provided
+   - Response: Data about schoolrooms, buildings and distances between them are provided.